WilliamPrime/Voron-01-Volcano-part-cooling/README.md

 # Disadvantages
 - Not very great airflow, if you are using a volcano length block and pushing 40mm^3 of PLA or other plastics per second, then this solution probably provides nowhere near enough part cooling to print those materials with an auxilery part cooling fan
+    - if you plan on using an aux part cooling fan then it still serves as a decent inbetween for printing between having everything on
 - longer on Z axis so you loose a bit of build volume making build volume 120x120x112